 CosmoDirekt offers comprehensive coverage for both home and landowners and for those who are planning to build their property sometime soon.

 So that is how I ended up buying a property in Germany (as a foreigner).
-I hope these tips will be helpful when the time comes for you to buy a home or land in Germany as an expat.
+I hope these tips will be helpful when the time comes for you to buy land in Germany as an expat.

 Start here to find and buy a plot of land in Germany to build a house.